The ASC-MSC Seaweed Standard

 To learn more about how to apply for assessment and become certified, read more about the Chain of Custody Standard.

-Label and claims
+Label and Claims

 Seaweed operations that meet the standard gain the right to sell their products bearing the ASC-MSC label.
 This gives them a public endorsement of their responsible practices, and gives consumers the reassurance that they’re making an ethical purchase.
 Only organisations that have signed a formal written licensing agreement with our licensing team may display the label on their products.

-Read the ASC-MSC Seaweed Label User Guide.
+Read the ASC-MSC Seaweed Label User Guide

 The ASC-MSC label should always be accompanied by the claim.
 It should be shown in the language(s) of the country where the seaweed product is sold.